nancysilva/Educated-Robot-Language-Compiler/README.md

 * Compiler must read the sentence from a file.
-* The compiler must generate a file: 'instructions. asm' with list of instructions; However, when it finds that at least one sentence is incorrect, it deletes that same document.
+* The compiler must generate a file: 'instructions. asm' with list of instructions; however, when it finds that at least one sentence is incorrect, it deletes that same document.
 ```
 	MOV,2.
 	MOV,3.
 TURN,90.
 MOV,2.